hbkworld/open-api-tutorials/tutorials/streaming_interpretation.md

 ## Running the Example

+To obtain the example code, download or clone this repository from GitHub.

 The code requires a few additional Python packages, so run the `pip3` package manager to install these as shown:

 ```shell